Kane County, Utah

 Excellent dry camp in Johnson Canyon.
 (Johnson Canyon, east of Kanab) access to John R flat, Crocodile, Brown Canyon and Peek A Boo, Trails, Island in the Sky (Mansard Rock Art) and Hog Canyon Trails to the west.
 Nearby the Nephi Pasture Staging area, a mile up the Johnson Canyon road giving access to the GSENM Nephi Pasture Trails, the Great Western Trail, Inch Worm Arch, Seaman Canyon, Fin Little Canyon, Park Wash Trail to the Buckskin, and Nipple Ranch road, the Sand Trail to Deer Springs and more.

 Camping: The ATV Club has located 2 picnic tables at this site and a new vault toilet was installed in November 2017.
 This is a popular dry camping area with picnic tables and pit toilet.
 Access to Kanab is by vehicle.
-Pack out, leave no trace.
+Pack it out, leave no trace.

-Directions: Eastbound from Kanab on US Highway 89 from town 9.2 miles, look for the Johnson Canyon Scenic drive signs, turn left (north) continue at 5.4 miles you will pass the Old Gunsmoke Movie site on the right, then at 7.8 miles you will find the Crocodile/Hog Canyon staging area on the left, GPS: N37 08.625' W112 23.635'.
+Directions: Eastbound from Kanab on US Highway 89 from town 9.2 miles, look for the Johnson Canyon Scenic Byway signs, turn left (north) continue at 5.4 miles you will pass the Old Gunsmoke Movie site on the right, then at 7.8 miles you will find the Crocodile/Hog Canyon staging area on the left, GPS: N37 08.625' W112 23.635'.

 Another popular dry camp with lots of room and lots of trails to access.